SCADA: Control operations

 Level 1 contains the programmable logic controllers (PLCs) or remote terminal units (RTUs).

 Level 2 contains the SCADA to readings and equipment status reports that are communicated to level 2 SCADA as required.
-Data is then compiled and formatted in such a way that a control room operator using the HMI (Human Machine Interface) can make supervisory decisions to adjust or override normal RTU (PLC) controls.
+Data is then compiled and formatted in such a way that a control room operator using the human-machine interface (HMI) can make supervisory decisions to adjust or override normal RTU (PLC) controls.
 Data may also be fed to a historian, often built on a commodity database management system, to allow trending and other analytical auditing.

 SCADA systems typically use a tag database, which contains data elements called tags or points, which relate to specific instrumentation or actuators within the process system.
 Data is accumulated against these unique process control equipment tag references.